EtnShia/DrawShapes-Class/README.md

 Hi, this repositorie is for a class in Python that can draw shapes using the turtle module.
-If anyone uses the turtle module, this class is for you.
+If you use the turtle module, this class is for you.